 About the Hope Fund

-The Hope Fund for Sarcoma Research is a designated fund established by Ken and Marianne Bouldin in honor of their daughter, Jennifer – a long-term survivor of MPNST – to raise awareness of sarcoma and support cutting-edge MPNST research.
+The Hope Fund for Sarcoma Research is a designated fund to raise awareness of sarcoma and to support cutting-edge research to treat MPNST.

 “Our goal is not only to raise awareness of MPNST, but also to work with the international scientific community to develop an effective cure that would offer hope to other patients and their families.”